C Container Collection (CCC)

 Returns the size status of the table.

-Returns the size of the table representing active slots.
+Returns the count of table occupied slots.

 Return the full capacity of the backing storage.